cosmos/cosmos-sdk/docs/interfaces/cli.md

 err := executor.Execute()
 ```

+The root-level `status`, `config`, and `keys` subcommands are common across most applications and do not interact with application state.
+The bulk of an application's functionality - what users can actually *do* with it - is enabled by its transaction commands.

 ### Transaction Commands

 [Transactions](#./transactions.md) are objects wrapping [messages](../building-modules/messages-and-queries.md) that trigger state changes.
-To enable the creation of transactions using the CLI interface, `TxCmd` needs to add the following commands:
+To enable the creation of transactions using the CLI interface, `TxCmd` typically adds the following commands:

 * **Sign** [command](https://github.com/cosmos/cosmos-sdk/blob/master/x/auth/client/cli/tx_sign.go#L30-L83) from the [`auth`](https://github.com/cosmos/cosmos-sdk/blob/master/docs/spec/auth) module, the command that signs messages in a transaction.
 To enable multisig, add the `auth` module [`MultiSign`](https://github.com/cosmos/cosmos-sdk/blob/master/x/auth/client/cli/tx_multisign.go#L26-L151) command.
 Since every transaction requires some sort of signature in order to be valid, this command is necessary for every application.
 * **Broadcast** [command](https://github.com/cosmos/cosmos-sdk/blob/master/client/context/broadcast.go) from the SDK client tools, which broadcasts transactions.